 How SolarWinds Became the Center of Global Attack

 If you’ve never heard of the company SolarWinds before, you’re not alone.
 The Austin-based company is not a well-known entity.
-And that, apparently, is partly why Russian hackers turned it into a target.
+And that is partly why Russian hackers turned it into a target.

-Despite its obscure profile, SolarWinds provides software that manages devices to over 300,000 customers around the world.
+Despite its obscure profile, SolarWinds provides software that manages devices for over 300,000 customers worldwide.
 Those customers include U.S. agencies and many Fortune 500 companies.
-It’s much easier to hack a company like SolarWinds than it is to infiltrate a U.S. government agency.
+Hacking a company like SolarWinds is much easier than infiltrating a U.S. government agency.